npm package discovery and stats viewer.

 How Thomas fits the founder journey

 Anthropic's Founder's Playbook names four stages every AI-native startup moves through.
 AI compresses each — and introduces new failure modes the playbook explicitly warns about.
-Thomas is the instrument set that lets the orchestrator see and control what AI is doing on their behalf, at every stage.
+Thomas is the harness that lets the orchestrator see, control, and govern what their fleet does, at every stage.

 Same job, new instruments.
 The playbook closes with "Same job, new rules" — the founder's work hasn't changed, only the path.
 Thomas is one of the instruments that makes the new path navigable.

-Paid features ship in the same binary, gated by a cloud-issued license token — no plugins to install, no separate CLI to learn.
-The free package never calls cloud, never phones home, and is a complete flight recorder forever.
+Every edition is the same binary, gated by a cloud-issued license token — no plugins, no separate CLI.
+The free package never calls cloud, never phones home, stays complete forever.
+The protection is structural: the cloud rejects un-licensed requests, and replicating the cloud service is the actual product moat.

 What you'll see